sohncompositions/sohn-compositions-portfolio/README.md

 This site uses [SendGrid](https://sendgrid.com/) to send emails to your account.
 If you decide in the future to change your email there are a couple steps you'll have to perform:
 - Register the new address in your SendGrid account.
 - Ensure that you still have a valid sendgrid API key.
 You can find these listed in your SendGrid account.
-- From [Heroku](https://heroku.com/), under the Settings tab, open the 'Config Vars' section.
+- From Emailer app within [Heroku](https://heroku.com/), under the Settings tab, open the 'Config Vars' section.
 You'll need to update the `EMAIL` configuration variable to the new email address.
 - Check that the `SENDGRID_API_KEY` configuration variable matches the one registered to your SendGrid account.
 If not you'll have to update it.
 - Update the email address property in the "contactPage" section of the [Configuration File](https://github.com/sohncompositions/sohn-compositions-portfolio/blob/master/client/src/app/config.json).